bayu-wilson/1DRT_quantify_reion_fronts/plotting_routines/readme.txt

 qual_movie.py
 I made nice movies to visualize the progress of an I-front ionizing a skewer for my qualifying exam and my dissertaion defense.

+user_input.txt
+Mainly this gives bin edges and centers for the I-front speeds and spectral indices.

 constants.py
 Helpful constants